forsythfuture/benefits-cliff-simulation/README.md

 ## Taxes

-Federal and state taxes are calculated on various income data from the American Community Survey and include non-wage income (i.e., social security income) in the calculation.
-After the incomes and number of dependents are calculated for each tax unit, taxes are estimated using [NBER's TAXSIM](http://taxsim.nber.org/taxsim35/) from a statistical software R.
+Federal, state, and payroll taxes for tax filing units are estimated using [NBER's TAXSIM](http://taxsim.nber.org/taxsim35/) with the [usincometaxes](https://www.shaneorr.io/r/usincometaxes/) R package.

 ## Other Expenses